lankydan/lankydanblog-jamstack/content/blog/2022/java/concurrent-hash-map-compute/index.md

 ## Writing

-`ConcurrentHashMap` prevents multiple threads from writing to a key simultaneously.
+`ConcurrentHashMap` prevents multiple threads from writing to the same key simultaneously.
 From a superficial perspective, when a write operation begins, such as `compute`, it takes a lock for the specified key and blocks any other threads trying to write to the same key.
 Once the write finishes, the lock is released, and the process begins again with one of the blocked threads taking the lock.

 The more complicated explanation is that `ConcurrentHashMap` keeps key-value pairs in buckets/bins/segments (I'll refer to them as buckets from now on), which hold many pairs and can be locked.
 Writing to a key locks its bucket, preventing writes to any key within the bucket.
 This means that seemingly unrelated writes to separate keys can still block each other; however, this is unlikely to noticeably impact your application.
 Writes to unlocked buckets are not blocked, with these buckets then transitioning to a locked state while the write executes.